ctb/titus-blog/src/2018-how-open-is-too-open.md

 Summary: How open is too open?

-When I look at open source projects, I divide the people involved into three (overlapping) categories: the investors, the contributors, and the users.
+When I look at open source projects, I divide the people involved into three categories: the investors, the contributors, and the users.
 The contributors do the work on the project, while the investors (if any) support the contributors in some way.
 The users are those who simply use the project without contributing to it.